 Students will be able to see their status of their application in the application portal.

-If selected by the Admissions Committee, an applicant will be invited for an interview.
-A student will be able to schedule their own interview date, when provided the inviation by the Admissions Office.
+If selected by the Admissions Committee, an applicant will be invited for an interview either at LUC or via Skype.
+A student will be able to schedule their own interview date and time.
+The Admissions Office will provide the selected student with a link to schedule the interview.
 Interviews are conducted by members of the Academic Staff at LUC.
 More information on the interviews can be found below.

 Based on the recommendations of the different members of the Admissions Committee (this includes the comments from the interview), the Dean of LUC The Hague makes a decision regarding admission.